 Where To Buy The Cricut EasyPress

-Now that you’ve read though our Cricut EasyPress guide and know which press you want, where can you find one to buy?
+Now that you've read through our Cricut EasyPress guide and know which press you want, where can you find one to buy?
 The great news is that you can get them just about anywhere!
 From craft stores to Amazon to the Cricut website, comparison shop for a better deal.

 Projects To Make With Your EasyPress